108.1 Organization Policy on Quorum, Voting Status of IRB Alternate Members, and IRB Member Attendance

 Vote Counts and Attendance

 Member attendance will be recorded at each meeting and the meeting minutes shall identify individuals who serve as an alternate member for a primary member.
-The presence of any member “attending” via teleconference will be recorded in the attendance records.
 Total attendance will be correlated with the vote counts for accuracy.
-The Director of OHSR Operations will submit a quarterly attendance report to the Vice Dean for Clinical Investigations.
+The Director of OHSR Operations will submit an attendance report to the Vice Dean for Clinical Investigation yearly during the IRB member evaluation and reappointment process.

 Unaffiliated members are expected to attend 80% of their convened IRB meetings a year.
-Unless there is a last minute emergency or illness and a substitute cannot be found, there will be an unaffiliated member at every IRB meeting.
+Unless there is a last-minute emergency or illness and a substitute cannot be found, there will be an unaffiliated member at every IRB meeting.
 The attendance of the unaffiliated members will be documented in the meeting minutes.
-Unaffiliated members are non-scientific members and represent the general perspective of subjects.
+It is the approach of the organization, that unaffiliated members are also generally non-scientific members and intended to represent the general perspective of subjects.